Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Our Approach

-The next step in \system{} is to generate unit tests for each Python function.
-We will then compile these unit tests to target low-resource languages using the test case translators from MultiPL-E. However, instead of using a traditional test generator that synthesizes tests from code (as in \cite{pynguin}), we use a Code LLM to generate test cases by prompting the model to produce an assertion.
+\paragraph{Test generation} Instead of using a traditional test generator that synthesizes tests from code (e.g., \cite{pynguin}), we use a Code LLM to generate test cases by prompting the model to produce an assertion.
 The Code LLM conditions on the source code text and thus serves as a weak detector for inconsistencies between code and comments.
 For example, \cref{inconsistent-training-example} shows a function that would be a bad training item: the code counts Y's, but has a comment that says it counts X's.
 When we generate several test cases independently, we end up with tests for both X and Y, which lowers the ratio of passing tests.
 Conditioning on the text makes it less likely that inconsistent tests will be generated, decreasing the likelihood that functions will be filtered out of the training set due to low coverage (as described below).

-We prompt StarCoder-15B to generate five independent test suites for each function at high temperature\footnote{\textit{Temperature} is a parameter that controls the randomness of the next-token predictions.
+We prompt StarCoder-15B to generate five independent test suites for each function with high temperature\footnote{\textit{Temperature} is a parameter that controls the randomness of the next-token predictions.
 A higher temperature results in more varied (less predictable) output, while a lower temperature produces more conservative (more predictable) results.} (0.8) to get a diverse set of candidate tests.
 We parse each generated test suite and extract all test cases that are suitable for translation using MultiPL-E. We take the set of matching test cases and run each test in isolation in a container to verify that it passes, discarding any that fail.
 If no correct tests are generated, we discard the function.
 The result is a set of nearly 160,000 Python functions with at least one passing test case. \Cref{fig:promptTranslation:testSizes} shows the distribution of test suite sizes.
 The median number of test cases per function is 7, and the mean is 12.1.
+Note that we do not filter any tests after validated, so a function may be more tests that strictly necessary.

 \paragraph{Filtering on test coverage}